pointfreeco/swift-composable-architecture/Examples/Todos/README.md

 * Filtering and rearranging todo items.
 * Automatically sort completed todos to the bottom of the list.
-* Debouncing the sort action to allow multiple todo items to be toggled before being sorted.
+* Debouncing the sort deed to allow multiple todo items to be toggled before being sorted.
 * A comprehensive test suite.